car03h/va.gov-team/platform/working-with-vsp/onboarding/Product Development Checklist.md

 - [ ] Monitoring requirements
     - [ ]   Contact (mailing list?
 Slack channel?) for errors to be reported to
     - [ ]   Errors getting sent directly to team

-- [ ] Contact center(s) are prepared for this launch, with updated scripts/documentation as needed
+~- [ ] Contact center(s) are prepared for this launch, with updated scripts/documentation as needed~
-- [ ] VA web comms team is aware of this launch and has accurate messaging
+~- [ ] VA web comms team is aware of this launch and has accurate messaging~
-- [ ] Product Outline w/critical criteria up-to-date

 - [ ] Tested in prod with VA back-of-house people and systems
 - [ ] Entrance pages (i.e. supporting static content) in place
 - [ ] Downtime UX and error messaging documentation complete
 - [ ] "Learn and Improve" plan written: KPI measurements, analytics reporting, next phase of features to build

+Usable?
+508 audit complete, and issues documented e2e manual testing complete, and bugs fixed e2e automated testing complete and successful

+Discoverable?
+URL and nav are ready
+SEO is set up
+Any necessary redirects / crosslinks from other webpages are in place Supporting static content is ready

+Secure?
+Internal VA.gov security audit completed
+VA (WASA) security experts have reviewed

+Reliable?
+Load testing complete
+Alerts configured (saturation, error rate, latency, availability) Rate limits set
+Downtime notification rules and messaging set

+Trackable?
+Analytics set up
+Monitoring set up
+Logging configured

+Supportable?
+Call centers are ready (Product Outline and Demo Video) VA.gov Feedback Form support team is ready
+Platform is prepared to disable via feature flag

+Marketable?
+Web comms team knows value propositions AND limitations for accurate messaging Vets.gov and wider VA are aware of impending launch and main talking points (Product Launch Email)

+Live?
+Go/No-go complete and successful
+Product launched!